Continuous Delivery with GitLab CI and Ansible (part 2)

 image: maven:3.5.0-jdk-8

-This job belongs to the build
+This job belongs to the build stage and has the following two

-properties: (1) It executes mvn test-compile
+properties: (1) It executes mvn test-compile with the

-we have defined in the variables
+$MVN_CLI_OPTS we have defined in the variables section.
+This will

 process the resources, compile the application and the tests.
 (2) It